 In early 2020, AdThrive’s parent company CafeMedia joined the W3C to bring the voice of the independent publisher to life in these decisions that are shaping the future of the internet.

 Team members like myself and Don Marti, VP of Ecosystem Innovation, attend different meetings across multiple working groups each week, contributing to the standards and solutions from a publisher-first perspective.

 AdThrive speaks up for publishers in W3C discussions and standards

 For a small example, the new standards need to make sure advertisers can measure the performance of their ad campaigns.
 Since today’s measurement is based on third-party cookies, it needs to be completely redesigned for the future.

-In a recent conversation around these standards, the browser vendors were discussing whether they can require site owners to use HTTPS to receive these new reports.
-Since we were on the scene, we could clearly let the browser vendors know that this was an acceptable solution for publishers — AdThrive publishers all run secure (HTTPS) sites, so it can work for them, and we know that almost all other quality publishers do the same.
+In a recent conversation around these standards, the browser vendors discussed whether they can require site owners to use HTTPS to receive these new reports.
+Since we were on the scene, we could clearly let the browser vendors know that this was an acceptable solution for publishers — AdThrive publishers all run secure (HTTPS) sites so that it can work for them, and we know that almost all other quality publishers do the same.